mark-mcdermott/ruxtmin/README.md

   describe "POST /create" do
     context "with valid parameters" do
-      it "creates a new User (with avatar)" do expect { post users_url, params: valid_create_user_1_params }
+      it "creates a new User (without avatar)" do expect { post users_url, params: valid_create_user_1_params }
           .to change(User, :count).by(1)
       end
-      it "renders a JSON response with the new user (with avatar)" do
+      it "renders a JSON response with new user (with avatar)" do
         file = Rack::Test::UploadedFile.new(uploaded_image_path)
         valid_create_user_1_params['avatar'] = file
         post users_url, params: valid_create_user_1_params